-Merrick also benefited from the academy's strong focus on varsity athletics, participating on the hockey, wrestling and cross-country running teams, and from intensive physical group activities, such as rock climbing, martial arts and the school's annual 90 km march.
+Merrick also benefited from the academy's strong focus on varsity athletics, participating in the hockey, wrestling, and cross-country running teams, and from intensive physical group activities, such as rock climbing, martial arts, and the school's annual 90 km march.

 "Boys have a lot of energy, and you need to get that out of your system before you can focus," Merrick says.